igorkry/tnt4j-streams/README.md

 Also see [Activity map parser](#activity-map-parser) regarding higher level parser configuration.

+#### Activity Java object (POJO) parser

+This parser has no additional configuration properties.

+Also see [Generic parser parameters](#generic-parser-parameters) regarding higher level parser configuration.

+#### Activity String parser

+This parser has no additional configuration properties.

+Also see [Generic parser parameters](#generic-parser-parameters) regarding higher level parser configuration.

 ### Pre-parsers

 `TNT4J-Streams` architecture has entity `pre-parser` defining data transformation algorithm to convert RAW activity data to format, supported by